davidkhala/delphi-fabric/README.md

 - slave node in swarm should use another code repository.
 - can Organization name replaced by MSP name?
 - pm2 to runConfigtxlator? without shell?
-- use nodejs scripts to replace runConfigtxgen.sh and runCryptogen.sh
+- use nodejs scripts to replace runConfigtxgen.sh
 - move couchdb server to container based
 - swarm server and sign server cleaner
 - take care of docker swarm init --force-new-cluster
-### TODO master slave design
-- slave: each org has 1 ca, then 1 orderer,1 peer
-- master & slave: signature server
-- master: signature collector

 ## New feature, patch required for node-sdk